310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Why was it here…?
+            Why is it here…?
         </div>
         <div class="minitalk-option_content">
             {% bubble Midori northinking %}
-            It really is strange.
-Maybe someone who isn’t that interested in yuruchara got a hold of it by coincidence, and then stuck it on the edge of the shelf?
+            Yeah, it really is strange.
+Maybe someone who isn’t that interested in yuruchara happened to get a hold of it, and then stuck it on the edge of the shelf?
             {% endbubble %}
             {% bubble Midori curious %}
             Either way, it doesn’t seem like it was treasured much, so is it alright if I have it?
             {% endbubble %}
             {% bubble Midori grin %}
-            Thank you so much…♪ I’ll clean this little guy up by myself and treasure it for life, I assure you that.
+            Thank you so much…♪ I’ll tidy up this little guy up all by myself and treasure it for life, I assure you that.
 			{% endbubble %}
         </div>
     </div>